0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

 * Iteratively model your customer with personas, express your hypotheses
 * Deeply understand the customer needs, and be very pragmatic.
 * Use iterative interviews/surveys to dig deeper
+* Define the product value proposition as a list of needs to be addressed
+* Focus on a small set of the most important needs, reducing risk -- say "no" lots.

 # Part II: The Lean Product Process